LagoLunatic/dsvrandom/README.txt

 Starting Room: Randomizes which room you start in.
 Enemy AI: Shuffles the AI of non-boss enemies.
 Enemy Stats: Randomizes enemy stats.
-Weapon Synthesis: Randomizes which items Yoko can synthesize (DoS only).

 Every seed should be completable as long as you don't use the experimental options, though there may be bugs in the randomizer that make some seeds unwinnable.